 Dr Allan Hazlett

 Dr Hazlett received his PhD from Brown University in 2006, and has taught at Texas Tech University, Fordham University, Dartmouth College, and the University of Edinburgh.
 He was awarded the 2007 Rutgers Young Epistemologist Prize, and since 2012 has served as the Secretary of the Scots Philosophical Association.
 Dr Hazlett is the author of A Luxury of the Understanding: On the Value of True Belief (Oxford University press, 2013) and A Critical Introduction to Skepticism (Bloomsbury, 2014).
 He works on (among other things) the value of accurate representation, the pragmatics of knowledge attributions, the nature and epistemic value of fiction, and issues in social epistemology.

-In 2014-15, Dr Hazlett will teach Scepticism (Honours/MSc) and Epistemology 2 (MSc).
+In 2014-15, Dr Hazlett will teach Scepticism (Honours/MSc), and Epistemology 2 (MSc).
 He'll also be the course organizer for Knowledge and Reality (pre-Honours).

 In the past he's taught Themes in Epistemology, as well as other courses in epistemology, metaphysics, moral psychology, logic, early modern philosophy, and aesthetics.

 Dr Hazlett's research is currently funded by an AHRC Early Career Fellowship on Intellectual Virtue and the Good Life: Ethical and Epistemic Values.
 He works on questions like these:

 - What is authenticity ("being true to yourself"), and in what sense, if any, is it good to be authentic?

 - What's the relationship between questions about the semantics, pragmatics, and genealogy of normative language and metaphysical questions about the existence of value, reasons, and obligations?

 - A Critical Introduction to Skepticism (Bloomsbury Publishing, 2014).